angular-schule/website-articles/blog/2025-11-migrate-to-vitest/README.md

 Vitest promises significantly faster startup times, modern features, and an easy-to-use Jest-compatible API.
 In this article, we'll show you what Vitest means for you, how to migrate existing Angular projects, and what benefits Vitest offers.

+> 🇩🇪 This article is available in German language here: [Vitest in Angular 21: Was ist neu und wie kann man migrieren?](https://angular-buch.com/blog/2025-11-zu-vitest-migrieren)

 ## Content

 - [Why Angular replaces Karma and Jasmine](/blog/2025-11-migrate-to-vitest#why-angular-replaces-karma-and-jasmine)